jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (6) In determining whether to make an order under this section, the court must have regard to the matters mentioned in section 105(4) and (5).
 (7) The court may have regard to other matters beyond those specified in subsection (6).
 (8) The court must not, in considering the variation of an order, have regard to a change in the all groups index number of the New Zealand Consumer Price Index unless at least 12 months have elapsed since the order was made, or was last varied having regard to such a change.
-(9) In satisfying itself for the purposes of subsection (4)(c), the court must have regard to any payments, and any transfer or settlement of property, previously made by the liable parent to the child, to the qualifying custodian, or to any other person for the benefit of the child.
+(9) In satisfying itself for the purposes of subsection (4)﻿(c), the court must have regard to any payments, and any transfer or settlement of property, previously made by the liable parent to the child, to the receiving carer, or to any other person for the benefit of the child.
 (10) The discharge of an order does not affect the recovery of arrears due under the order, or under this Act, when the discharge takes effect.

 **Orders to set aside voluntary agreements**